Effective Cover Letters

 One last trick that can sometimes work is to send the cover letter and resume to not only the HR group, but the head of the department, and the CEO of the company.
 You can usually determine both of these by doing a company search through LinkedIn.

 If your resume is interesting and the department head receives it – you will get a call from HR or from the department head directly.
-In many companies, hiring managers have various levels of involvement when it when it comes to hiring.
+In many companies, hiring managers have various levels of involvement when it comes to hiring.
 Based on how HR sets up the hiring process, OR, how little faith the hiring manager has in the HR department, the hiring manager may feel they need to take action around hiring into their own hands.
 Either way, leverage it.

 If your resume comes across the CEO’s desk, the CEO or their administrative assistant will forward your resume to HR via email or with a “route to” tag attached.
 Because it came from THAT office it will be handled with kid gloves.
 HR won’t know if this is the nephew of the CEO, or if the CEO may follow-up on “that resume I forwarded to HR” so it will receive priority and attention.
 (That is nasty) HR people won’t like me for either of the last two strategies mentioned, but what is the point of hearing from an HR person if you aren’t going to get the real deal?